Community Outreach

 Ebenezer seeks to be an active and visible Body of Christ, to make a difference in the lives of others as we show God’s love in all the ways we can.

 Additional ministries to our community include collections for Salvation Army, Safe Harbor, Bridgeway, and Coats for Kids.
-Each Thanksgiving, working with Sheboygan County’s Health and Human Services, we provide an average of 30 overflowing baskets of food to individuals and families in need.
-Our youth participate in the Big Brothers/Big Sisters Bowling Tournament, Habitat for Humanity’s Shantytown, and Christmas caroling at nursing homes.
-Handmade greeting cards are created at Ebenezer and are available for purchase in our gathering area.
+Each Thanksgiving, working with Sheboygan County’s Health and Human Services, we provide gift cards for groceries to an average of 30 individuals and families in need.
+Our youth participate in Habitat for Humanity’s Shantytown, and Christmas caroling at nursing homes.
+Handmade greeting cards are created at Ebenezer and are available for purchase in our Gathering Area.
 The cardmaking/scrapbooking group regularly welcomes friends and guests from the community to share in the fun and fellowship.
 Recognizing the importance of support for children during family crisis, we are a host site for Rainbow Kids and have several volunteer participants.

 Ebenezer is a host site for other community groups, including Music for Tots, the Senior Foot-Care Clinic, and AA.